Cambricon/mlu-ops/docs/design_docs/fft/fft.md

  * the tensor descriptor of input tensor and output tensor, the rank of FFT, the FFT size on each
  * dimension, the size of reserved space and the size of workspace.
  *
- * You need to call the ::mluopCreateFFTPlan function to create a descriptor for the FFT operator, and call
+ * You need to call the ::mluOpCreateFFTPlan function to create a descriptor for the FFT operator, and call
- * the ::mluopMakeFFTPlanMany function to set the information of the FFT operator to the descriptor.
+ * the ::mluOpMakeFFTPlanMany function to set the information of the FFT operator to the descriptor.
- * Then, you need to allocate the reserved space and set the space to the fft descriptor by ::mluopSetReserveArea.
+ * Then, you need to allocate the reserved space and set the space to the fft descriptor by ::mluOpSetReserveArea.
- * Also, you need to destroy the MluOp context at the end with the ::mluopDestroyFFTPlan.
+ * Also, you need to destroy the MluOp context at the end with the ::mluOpDestroyFFTPlan.
  */
-typedef struct mluopFFTStruct *mluopFFTPlan_t;
+typedef struct mluOpFFTStruct *mluOpFFTPlan_t;

 /*!
  *  @brief Creates a descriptor pointed by \b fft_plan for the FFT operator, and allocates memory
  *  for holding the information about the FFT operation.
-The information is defined in ::mluopFFTPlan_t.
+The information is defined in ::mluOpFFTPlan_t.
  */
-mluopStatus_t mluopCreateFFTPlan(mluopFFTPlan_t *fft_plan);
+mluOpStatus_t mluOpCreateFFTPlan(mluOpFFTPlan_t *fft_plan);

 /*!
  *  @brief Initializes the FFT descriptor pointed by \b fft_plan that is previously created
- *  with the ::mluopCreateFFTPlan function, and sets the information about the
+ *  with the ::mluOpCreateFFTPlan function, and sets the information about the
  *  tensor descriptors of input tensor and output tensor, the rank of FFT, and the FFT size on each
  *  dimension.
  *